Action News investigation leads to federal charges in alleged bogus businesses case

 The criminal complaint says the victims wired down payments ranging from $15,000 to $255,000.

-Luke Franoly is a private investigator who helped serve subpoenas in a civil case related to the alleged fraud.
+Luke Farnoly is a private investigator who helped serve subpoenas in a civil case related to the alleged fraud.

-"He was selling businesses that essentially were not viable and he had many many shell companies, and every time we'd locate a business, it was closed.
-He'd open up another business-- a shell company."
+"He was selling businesses that essentially were not viable and he had many, many shell companies, that every time we'd locate a business, it was closed.
+He'd open up another business-- a shell company," Farnoly said.

 GET ACTION: Contact the Action News Investigation Team